Contact Us

 Exceptions

-Exceptions Overview
+Overview

-With above points fulfilled, the collected exceptions get a correlator value so that from Job & Automation Monitoring navigation from a job execution to the related exceptions is possible.
+The collected exceptions get a correlator value so that from Job & Automation Monitoring navigation from a job execution to the related exceptions is possible.

-If there are exception details linked to a job execution, then this is indicated with a slightly changed icon as displayed below and on click on the icon you drill down to the exception messages and see their details.
-In case of ABAP jobs, the exceptions related to the Execution Status are those of category ABAP Aborted Jobs.
+If there are exception details linked to a job execution, then this is indicated with a slightly changed icon as displayed above and on click on the icon you drill down to the exception messages and see their details.
+In case of ABAP jobs, the exceptions related to the Execution Status are those of category ABAP Aborted Jobs and the exceptions related to the Application Status are those of category ABAP Application Log.

 Analysis and Trend Reporting